 the 30 day challenge Effects of experimentally-induced reductions in alcohol consumption on brain cognitive, and clinical outcomes and motivation for changing drinking in older persons with HIV infection

-SHARC researchers, Robert Cook, M.D., M.P.H. and Ronald Cohen, Ph.D., in partnership with faculty at the Florida International University and the University of Miami have been awarded a U01 5-year renewal grant.
-The $4 million grant will be used to conduct research on the effects of alcohol reduction on the brain and on the liver.
-The study will build on past findings to determine the extent to which marked reductions in alcohol consumption over 12 weeks via contingency management (CM) improves cognitive performance, brain functions and pathophysiology, and HIV-associated health outcomes.
+SHARC researchers, Robert Cook, M.D., M.P.H. and Ronald Cohen, Ph.D., in partnership with faculty at Florida International University and the University of Miami, were awarded a U01 5-year renewal grant.
+The $4 million grant was used to conduct research on the effects of alcohol reduction on the brain and liver.
+The study built on past findings to determine the extent to which marked reductions in alcohol consumption over 12 weeks via contingency management (CM) improved cognitive performance, brain functions and pathophysiology, and HIV-associated health outcomes.

 More on the 30 Day Challenge

-Past findings indicate that current heavy alcohol use is more strongly associated with cognitive/brain dysfunction among HIV+ adults than lifetime consumption, suggesting that these effects may be reversible with reduction in drinking.
+Past findings indicated that current heavy alcohol use is more strongly associated with cognitive/brain dysfunction among HIV+ adults than lifetime consumption, suggesting that these effects may be reversible with reduction in drinking.

 - Alcohol consumption may affect the brain directly or indirectly via liver toxicity and systemic inflammation.